luis122448/developer-server/frp/cert-manager/manual-aws/README.md

   --set installCRDs=false
 ```

-### Step 4: Create the Kubernetes Secret for AWS Credentials
+## Step 3: Provide AWS Credentials to ESO

-Create a Kubernetes `Secret` in the `external-secrets` namespace to hold the IAM user credentials.
+1.  **Create the Credentials File**:

-Create a file named `aws-credentials-secret.yaml`:
+Create a file named `aws-credentials-secret.yaml` with the keys from Step 1.

 ```yaml
 apiVersion: v1